aws/aws-durable-execution-sdk-js/packages/aws-durable-execution-sdk-js/README.md

 results.throwIfError(); // Throws if any failures
 ```

+**Note**: `map()` executes durable operations (steps, waits, etc.) within the same Lambda invocation using child contexts for isolation.
+It does not spawn separate Lambda functions.

 ### Parallel

-Execute multiple functions in parallel:
+Execute multiple branches with durable operations in parallel:

 ```typescript
 const results = await context.parallel(